 Tribal insignias represent a long and cherished history of spiritual and cultural beliefs within American Indian and Alaska Native tribes (Native American).
 Our database aims to protect these cultural properties by helping us determine if trademarks in pending applications falsely suggest connections to the tribal insignia of Native American tribes.

-The tribal insignia database is a component of the Trademark Electronic Search System (TESS), a larger database maintained by the United States Patent and Trademark Office (USPTO).
+The tribal insignia database is a component of the trademark database maintained by the United States Patent and Trademark Office (USPTO).

 The benefits of the tribal insignia database

 While Native American tribes are not legally required to submit their official tribal insignias to our database, we encourage you to participate in the database because of its protective benefit.

 The benefit of including your official tribal insignia in the database is that it allows the USPTO to consider your tribal insignia during the examination of trademark applications.
 As part of the examination process, we determine whether trademarks falsely suggest a connection to the tribal insignias of participating Native American tribes.
 This gives you the benefit of helping to protect your intellectual property and cultural heritage.

 Your tribal insignia must be adopted by tribal resolution and consist of a flag, coat of arms, other emblem, or device.
 Your tribe must be recognized federally or by your state.
 A word or words alone are not considered a tribal insignia, and are not entered in the database.

 How to submit a request to be included in the database